maxofn/ESA_GAS/README.md

 aims to benchmark different methodologies and the use of external data sources to provide timely estimates for the monthly gas data.
-An effective nowcasting method enables authorities to estimate monthly inland gas consumption (e.g., for December 2024) already by the end of the corresponding month (e.g., December 31, 2024).
+An effective nowcasting method enables authorities to estimate monthly inland gas consumption (say for December 2024) already by the end of the corresponding month (December 31, 2024).

 ### Strategy Overview